smartcontractkit/crec-sdk/services/watchers/README.md

 8. **Monitor Watcher Health**: Regularly check watcher status to ensure they remain active

-9. **Organize by Channel**: Group related watchers in the same channel for better organization
+9. **Group by Channel**: Group related watchers in the same channel for better management

 10. **Validate ABIs**: When providing custom ABIs, ensure all required fields are populated and correctly typed